OutSystems/cordova-outsystems-secure-sqlite-bundle/README.md

 Refer to the Cordova SQLCipher Adapter plugin documentation for samples and details of the supported features.

-## Known Limitations
+## Known Issues
+- The usage of the SecureStorage plugin requires **Android devices** to have a PIN (or similar) set.
+Removal of the PIN will effectively **render the database unreadable**, as the key will be lost.
-- Will fail to open existing databases that are not encrypted
+- It is not possible to open existing databases that are not encrypted.
-  - *Workaround*: either delete it prior to calling `openDatabase` or use a different database name.
+  - *Workaround*: either delete them prior to calling `openDatabase` or use a different database name.

 ---